 William E. Sullivan, PhD, faculty

 Dr. Sullivan primarily conducts bi-directional translational research.
-That is, he is interested in translating findings from basic operant research into effective interventions for challenging behavior, as well as taking applied phenomena and analyzing them under basic paradigms to better understand the mechanisms responsible for behavior change.
+That is, he is interested in translating findings from basic-operant research into effective interventions for challenging behavior, as well as examining clinical problems under basic paradigms to better understand the mechanisms responsible for behavior change.
 Dr. Sullivan's studies have been published in a number of reputable peer-reviewed journals including the Journal of Applied Behavior Analysis and the Journal of the Experimental Analysis of Behavior.
-He also has served as an ad-hoc reviewer for the Journal of Applied Behavior Analysis, Journal of Behavioral Education, Journal of School Psychology, School Psychology Review, Behavioral Development, Disability and Health Journal, and Journal of Pediatrics.
+Additionally, he has co-authored several chapters on the assessment and treatment of challenging behavior.
+Dr. Sullivan serves on the board of editors for Behavioral Development and Behavior Analysis: Research and Practice, and has served as an ad-hoc reviewer for the Journal of Applied Behavior Analysis, Journal of the Experimental Analysis of Behavior, Journal of Behavioral Education, Journal of School Psychology, School Psychology Review, Behavioral Development, Disability and Health Journal, and Journal of Pediatrics.

-Valdeep Saini, PhD, BCBA-D, faculty
+Sean Smith, PhD, BCBA-D, faculty